By Tim Lambert

 Then in 1968 an army coup overthrew the elected president, Arnulfo Arias.
 Afterwards General Omar Torrijos became leader of Panama.
 In 1977 he succeeded in persuading US President Carter to sign a treaty which would give Panama complete control of the canal by 31 December 1999.

 Torrijos was killed in a plane crash in 1981.
 In 1983 he was replaced by Manuel Noriega.
 Noriega introduced a repressive regime.
 However relations with the USA deteriorated.
 In 1987 the USA began economic sanctions.
-Then in 1988 Noriega was indited on drugs charges in the USA.
+Then in 1988 Noriega was indicted on drugs charges in the USA.
 In 1989 presidential elections were held in Panama and they were won by Guillermo Endara.
 However Noriega simply annulled the results of the election.
 Finally on 20 December 1989 the USA invaded Panama.
 They bombed Panama City.
 However on 25 December 1989 Noriega took refuge in the Vatican embassy.
 He was captured in January 1990.

 Meanwhile Guillermo Endara, the winner of the 1989 election was made president of Panama.
 In 1994 he was replaced by Ernesto Perez Balladares.
 Then in 1999 Mireya Moscoso became the first female president of Panama.
 Also in 1999 the Panama canal was handed over to Panama.

 In 2004 Martin Torrijos in 2004 became president.
 Then in 2009 Ricardo Martinelli became president of Panama.
+Between 2007 and 2016 a new project enlarged the Panama Canal.

 A brief history of Nicaragua